 In the aftermath of the Libyan operation, the importance of a small Western footprint in the Sahel has been acknowledged.
 Given that troop deployments would likely breed distrust among local populations, counter-terrorism expert, Professor Rohan Gunaratna, cautions that Western governments “must advise, assist and guide the people to build their own security.”
 The need for a more coordinated international strategy has also been recognized.
 Jerome Spinoza, Head of the African Bureau in the French Ministry of Defense, has stated that all interested countries need to better synchronize their policies with regional and local actors.
 “The EU’s strategy needs to be more concrete,” Spinoza opined.
 Security operations must also take into account “rapid population growth, weak and ineffective governance, inter-state tensions, poor access to education and employment, and increasingly acute food supply problems.”

 The rise of AQIM represents a concrete security threat to the Sahel region and beyond, but for now it will be fought primarily with ‘soft power.’

 Further Reading: France ‘to punish’ al-Qaeda killers; Candy, cash – al-Qaeda implants itself in Africa; Growing threat of al-Qaeda in North Africa prompts EU action; Canadian special forces mentor Mali’s military; Al-Qaeda offshoot hopes to turn Africa’s Sahel region into a ‘new Somalia’

-Disclaimer: Any views or opinions expressed in this article are solely those of the author and do not necessarily represent those of the Atlantic Council of Canada.
+Disclaimer: Any views or opinions expressed in this article are solely those of the author and do not necessarily represent those of the NATO Council of Canada.